bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Bash-Commands-That-Save-Me-Time-and.md

 ---

-### 15. Change File Extension from '.txt’ to .doc for all files in working directory.
+### 15. Change File Extension from '.txt' to .doc for all files in working directory.

     sudo apt install rename